AdaGold/betsy/README.md

 1. Review the Process Requirements below
     - Determine who will be the Stand Up Leader and Task Leader for the first week
 1. Create a Trello board to use as a Kanban board and ensure that all team members and the PM have access
-1. Review the User Stories below and create Trello tasks to represent them
+1. Review the Functional Requirements below and create Trello tasks to represent them
 1. Slack your team name, app name, and invitation link to your Trello board to your Project Manager
 1. Begin work on drafting an ERD together as a team!